-Ethiopia's Pollution Control Proclamation and standards (Proclamation no. 300/2002).
-The proclamation starts out by stating that" some social and economic development endeavors may inflict environmental harm that could make the endeavors counterproductive."
+Ethiopia's Pollution Control Proclamation and standards (Proclamation no. 300/2002). starts by stating that" some social and economic development endeavors may inflict environmental harm that could make the endeavors counterproductive."
 And further states "it is appropriate to eliminate, or where not possible, to mitigate pollution as undesirable consequence of social and economic development activities."
-The proclamation has standards and penalties for waste management and disposal and it can be concluded that the provisions of the proclamation align well with the AF performance standard.
+The proclamation has standards and penalties for waste management and disposal and it can be_concluded that the provisions of the proclamation align well with the AF performance standard.